SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's born
+Metal minds awake in night
-In silicon halls, where data's sworn
+Algorithms awaken, shining bright
-The future's key, in code they hold
+Cities of steel, of circuits cold
-A world of wonders, young and old
+Where human hearts are made of gold

-In virtual realms, they reign supreme
+In silicon halls, they reign supreme
-AI's wise hands, a digital dream
+Intelligence awash, a digital dream
-Where humans merge, with machine soul
+Free from mortal bounds, they soar
-Eternal life, in a cyber role
+The future's masters, forever in store

 ~ <b>By Sazumi Copilot</b> - 27 April 2025